Clay County DUI Court Process

 Local Court Procedures

-(Information to be added once available).
 Clay County may have specific local court procedures that differ from other counties in Tennessee.
-Your attorney will be familiar with these procedures and can guide you accordingly.
-Check with the court clerk for any specific local rules.
+It's always best to arrive early to allow time for parking and security checks.
+Contact the Clay Circuit Court Clerk at (931) 243-2557 for any specific local rules.

 Disclaimer: This guide provides general information about the DUI court process in Clay County, Tennessee, and should not be considered legal advice.
 Consult with a qualified attorney to discuss the specifics of your case.